mroberge/hydrofunctions/docs/graphing.rst

     >>> import hydrofunctions as hf
     >>> %matplotlib inline

-Second Step: Preparing our data for plotting
+Second step: Preparing our data for plotting
 --------------------------------------------

 The next step is to request some data from the NWIS for us to plot::